eCommerce expert James Gurd shares his top tips for building a checkout that converts.

 During last year's busy holiday shopping season, a third of all online purchases came from mobile phones.
 On Black Friday, nearly 40% of sales came from a mobile device.
 Of course, these numbers were boosted due to the global pandemic but the trend towards mobile has been evident for several years.

-Screenshot: Recess mobile checkout with large, clear CTA buttons at the bottom of the screen where they can be easily pressed and a simple "Show/Hide order summary" section to avoid pushing form fields down the page unnecessarily.
+Screenshot: Recess mobile checkout with large, clear CTA buttons at the bottom of the screen where they can be easily pressed and a simple ‘Show/Hide order summary’ section to avoid pushing form fields down the page unnecessarily.

 Do full end-to-end checkout tests on the most popular mobile devices to access your eCommerce store (based on the percentage of visits).
 Test core use cases and note down any bugs, errors and UX issues.

-Screenshot: Amazon providing the "Buy now" fast checkout from the PDP (Product Details Page), letting registered customers purchase without having to go through the standard checkout flow.
+Screenshot: Amazon providing the ‘Buy now’ fast checkout from the PDP (Product Details Page), letting registered customers purchase without having to go through the standard checkout flow.

 Ensure your checkout is flexible and customers can edit pre-selected options, such as delivery address and payment method.
 You don’t want to create unnecessary friction by making people update their information or change default settings.

-Creating an account is the second most common reason for checkout abandonment, and Forrester found that more than 48% of online retailers said a guest checkout was the most important factor in increasing shopping cart conversion rates on their websites.
+Having to create an account is the second most common reason for checkout abandonment, and Forrester found that more than 48% of online retailers said a guest checkout was the most important factor in increasing shopping cart conversion rates on their websites.

-Registration is unnecessary for most eCommerce sites (there are exceptions, e.g. membership organizations like The Wine Society).
+Registration is unnecessary for most eCommerce sites (there are exceptions, e.g. membership organisations like The Wine Society).
 You don’t need someone to create an account to process their order; secure the payment, then worry about increasing your registration rate.

 The ultimate checkout goal is to be friction-free.
 Registration is time-consuming and demands a commitment that some shoppers aren’t willing to make.
-By offering guest checkout, you reduce friction and let shoppers check out as quickly as possible.
+By offering guest checkout, you reduce friction and let shoppers checkout as quickly as possible.

 Screenshot: prominent guest checkout on Rimowa, clearly stating customers can create an account later in the process if they want to.

-Convert guest users to registered customers on the order confirmation page with a clear explanation of the benefits of simply adding a password (e.g., online order tracking, member rewards).
+Convert guest users to registered customers on the order confirmation page with a clear explanation of the benefits of simply adding a password (e.g. online order tracking, member rewards)..